The Hidden Risks of Public AI APIs—and How Private LLMs Solve Them

 On-Premise or VPC Deployment

-Private LLMs can be installed in a way that fully complies with your internal security standards—SOC 2, ISO 27001, HIPAA, etc. Whether in a single-tenant cloud environment or behind your firewall, deployment is tailored to your compliance and risk requirements.
+Private LLMs can be installed in a way that fully complies with your internal security standards—SOC 2, ISO 27001, HIPAA, etc. Whether in a single-tenant cloud environment or behind your firewall, LLM deployment is tailored to your compliance and risk requirements.

 This is especially important (and difficult) in highly regulated industries like healthcare, banking, legal services, and government.